vvnnzar/MBC16_Regex-Tutorial/README.md

 /^([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})$/

-Now that we understand the constraints of an email address and the constructs of regex we can now breakdown the regex pattern into three character sets.
+Before delving into the components used for regex, lets first breakdown regex pattern into three character sets.
 Each character set in the pattern is surrounded brackets ().

 ([a-z0-9_.-]+) - Verifies that each character will be either a lower case letter, number from 0-9 or special character shown in the code.
 The + at the end of the bracket denotes that there can be from 1 to an infininate number of characters in this section.